lhaeffner/Public_figures/README.md

 # Public_figures

-This repository contains figures which were created by myself and which I want to have as a public invocable ressource.
+This repository contains figures which were created by myself and which I want to have as a publicly invocable ressource.